gitlabhq/gitlabhq/doc/user/project/issue_board.md

 Enterprise Edition](https://about.gitlab.com/gitlab-ee/), your workflow gets empowered with the ability to create multiple boards per project.

-## Use-cases
+## Use cases

-There are numerous use-cases for Issue Boards, we will just exemplify with a couple situations.
+There are numerous use cases for Issue Boards, we will just exemplify with a couple situations.

 For a broader use-case, please check the blog post